-MUS 0104 Musicianship I
+MUS 0104 Music Theory I

 This course covers the elementary rudiments of music, specifically scales and intervals.
 The identification of these scales and intervals are practiced through melodic dictation.
 Also rhythmic dictation will be introduced.
+Lab activities will be ear-training and sightsinging.
+Three lectures and two laboratory periods per week.
+Required of music majors, (F)

-MUS 0105 Musicianship II
+MUS 0105 Music Theory II

-This course is a continuation of Musicianship I, but deals with key and triads.
+This course is a continuation of Music Theory I, but deals with key and triads.
 Melodic and rhythmic dictation are continued and combined.
-Prerequisite: MUS 0104, (W)
+Ear-training and sightsinging continued in laboratory periods.
+Prerequisite: MUS 0104.
+(W)